 - 1. All conditions and advice notes detailed on development approval 5.2014.102.1 granted on 23 September 2014 and included in Attachment 2 continue to apply to this approval, except as follows: - a) Condition 6.2 of the development approval is deleted and replaced with the following condition: - "6.2 A detailed landscape and reticulation plan for the development site and adjoining road verge is to be lodged with and approved by the City prior to commencement of the development.
-The plan shall be drawn to a scale of 1:100 and show the following: - 6.2.1 The location and type of existing and proposed trees and plants; - 6.2.2 Deep Soil Zones along the northern, western and street boundary and the provision of mature trees (minimum 500 litres) in these locations; - 6.2.3 Areas to be irrigated or reticulated; and - 6.2.4 The removal of redundant crossovers.
+The plan shall be drawn to a scale of 1:100 and show the following: - 6.2.1 The location and type of existing and proposed trees and plants; - 6.2.2 Deep Soil Zones equating to at least 13% of the site area, being 57.55m2 be provided along the northern, western and street boundary and the provision of mature trees (minimum 500 litres) in these locations; - 6.2.3 Areas to be irrigated or reticulated; and - 6.2.4 The removal of redundant crossovers.